Murder of Banaz Mahmod: Timeline

-At age 16/17, Banaz was forced into an arranged marriage with a man from the family hometown of Qaladiza.
+At age 16/17, Banaz was forced into an arranged marriage with a man from the family's Kurdish native hometown of Qaladiza.
 By her account he was 10 years her senior, illiterate and old-fashioned; she described his mindset as something from "fifty years prior".
 She came into contact with police throughout her marriage, reporting that she had been raped and beaten on multiple occasions.
 Her family were aware of the violence inflicted upon her, but told her that leaving her husband would bring shame on them.
 Despite this, and with the abuse continuing, she eventually left after two years of marriage; she returned to the family home in July 2005 and started a relationship with someone of her own choosing by the name of Rahmat Sulemani.

-Both Banaz's uncle, Ari Agha Mahmod, and father Mahmod disapproved of her actions and had been informed that Banaz and Rahmat had remained in a relationship despite their claims to the contrary.
+Both Banaz's uncle, Ari Agha Mahmod, and father Mahmod disapproved of her actions and had been informed that Banaz and Sulemani had remained in a relationship despite their claims to the contrary.
 On 2 December 2005, a meeting was held at the home of Ari Agha Mahmod where it was agreed that both should be killed for bringing shame onto the family and the community.

 Fearing for her safety, Banaz went to the police to report that her uncle had threatened to kill both her and her boyfriend, apparently learning of the plot after overhearing a phone call between her uncle and mother on 2 December.
 On 12 December, she delivered a letter to Wimbledon Police Station naming those she claimed were ready to kill her.

 On New Year's Eve, the police were called to a café in Wimbledon where Banaz had arrived in a distressed state saying that her father had tried to kill her.
 She was under the influence of alcohol, which her father had made her drink, and had injuries to her hands, having smashed a window during her escape.
 While witnesses described Banaz as distraught and terrified by café and hospital staff, the policewoman who interviewed her, PC Angela Cornes, did not believe her.
 She referred to her as "manipulative" and "melodramatic", and wanted to charge her with criminal damage for breaking the window.
-Whilst in hospital Banaz gave an account of events to her boyfriend, which he recorded on his phone and later handed to the police.
+While in hospital Banaz gave an account of events to her boyfriend, which he recorded on his phone and later handed to the police.

-On 22 January, an attempt was made to kidnap Rahmat Sulemani.
-Three of the men involved were among those whom Banaz had already named to the police; both she and Rahmat separately reported the incident, and Banaz was scheduled to return to the police station on 24 January, but she never arrived.
+On 22 January, an attempt was made to kidnap Sulemani.
+Three of the men involved were among those whom Banaz had already named to the police; both she and Sulemani separately reported the incident, and Banaz Mahmod was scheduled to return to the police station on 24 January, but she never arrived.